To apply for the Graduate Studies Program at the TCU College of Education, please complete the online application.

 Upon receipt of your application, it will be processed according to TCU and College of Education policy.
 You will be notified of your acceptance or denial by letter.
 Admission letters include your TCU ID number and your assigned advisor.
 If you were admitted with conditions you must meet the conditions by the end of your first semester of enrollment.
 If the conditions cannot be met during that time, and you intend to continue in the program, you must request an extension in writing from the Associate Dean of Graduate Studies.

 As of March 15, 2017, the Texas Education Agency Board requires the implementation of an Accountability System for Educator Preparation Programs (ASEP) technology fee, as required by 19 TAC 229.9(7).
 This fee is required for each candidate seeking certification; the candidate must pay a $35 fee when admitted to the program for the 2018-2019 academic year and beyond.
-The fee will appear on your TCU student account.
+The fee will appear on your TCU student account and is non-refundable.

 - March 1 – deadline for summer/fall admission